GeorgieEggleton/paragon/README.md

 On the boat page are the technically drawing of the yacht and a layout plan to show the user in more details the design of the yacht.
 Below is a table with the basic specifications of the yacht followed by a selection of photos showing what life is like on board the boat.

 #### Our adventures
 This page is designed to give the user the change to see what some of the specific location visited are like.
 This page is designed using accordions to compress the sections to start with making it easier for the user to navigate to the relevant section.
 This will become more important as more locations are added and the list becomes longer.
+Originally on the wireframes these were planned as a scrolling carosel of photos but this proved very difficlut to do using only html & css and having an open gallery for each made the page too long and busy so the accordians provided a good solution.

 #### Contact Us
 The contact page features a form for the user to complete if they would like to get in contact.
 On completion & submission this will re-direct to a “thank-you” page to ensure the user knows that the form has been successfully submitted.
 All fields are mandatory fields to make sure the user has given enough information to allow a response.